raceychan/anywise/README.md

 ## Current limitations

-- currently `Anywise.send` does not provide accurate typing information, but instead return Any. this have not runtime effect, but is a good to have feature.
+- currently `Anywise.send` does not provide accurate typing information, but annotated as return `typing.Any` This have no runtime effect, but is a good to have feature.
 It is expected to be solved before anywise v1.0.0

 ## FAQ